How to Build a Sales Cadence: Examples, Best Practices, & Top Tools

 On the other hand, an inbound lead has already expressed interest in you.
 So, don’t stop following up!
 Unless you get a clear “No,” you can continue your sales cadence indefinitely—just extend the space between touchpoints to months instead of days.

 Of course, the final steps in creating your sales cadence involve writing out the messaging for your reps to follow.

 Building email templates is something you can do alongside your team.
 Work with them to find out what they’ve seen success with in the field, and use their suggestions to boost your email templates.

-In Close, you can use Sequences to create a clear schedule of pre-made email templates combined with calling steps that the whole team can use:
+In Close, you can use Workflows to create a clear schedule of pre-made email templates combined with calling steps that the whole team can use:

 Sales pitch scripts for a sales cadence shouldn’t be written out word-for-word, but should give your reps a basic outline to follow for the calls.